Choose from over 3,500

 To help diversify your portfolio, we offer you funds from industry-leaders including:

 - Dynamic Funds

 - Mackenzie Financial

 Follow this simple, step-by-step process to help build a diversified mutual funds portfolio for your long-term investments.

 1. Determine Your Asset Allocation

-- Research has shown that how you spread your money among stocks, bonds, and cash is more important than the individual securities you choose.
-Use our asset allocation tool (log on required) to get a model portfolio based on your financial goals, risk tolerance, and time horizon.
+Research has shown that how you spread your money among stocks, bonds, and cash can be more important than the individual securities you choose.
+Use our asset allocation tool (sign in required) to get a model portfolio based on your financial goals, risk tolerance, and time horizon.

 2. Customize Your Fund Search

-- To narrow your mutual fund choices you can use the fund screener (log on required) to tailor your search using criteria that you care most about.
+To narrow your mutual fund choices you can use the fund screener (sign in required) to tailor your search using criteria that you care most about.
 The screener allows you to filter by many criteria including fund style and performance.

 3. Do Your Research